 The RW500 is the first new NordicTrack rowing machine to be introduced in quite some time.
-It joins the RW200, which was previously the only rower the company offered.
+It joins the RW200, which was previously the only rower the company offered, and the top of the line RW900 model.

 Now you have a much more advanced option as well, competing directly with the better machines on the market and offering features and capabilities you don't find elsewhere.